brooklynrail/brooklynrail-platform/content/events/2020/12/a-conversation-with-kate-fowle-helen-lee-and-joachim-pissarro.md

       Art Explained_ (2018, Penn State University Press) is co-authored with David Carrier, following _Wild Art_ (Phaidon, 2016).
 Joachim is a Consulting Editor of the Brooklyn Rail."
+poets:
+  - person: coco-sofia-fitterman
+    event_bio: A writer whose poetry has appeared in The Brooklyn Rail, Provence Magazine, and Brand-New-Life, among others.
+Coco has performed at Haus der Kulturen der Welt, MoMA PS1, American Medium, Printed Matter, and other venues in Berlin and NYC.
+She is the author of Say It With Flowers.
 date: 2020-12-18 13:00:00 -0500
 end_date: 2020-12-18 14:30:00 -0500
 series: 198